CUCyber/cuctf-2019-challenges/solutions/reverse-engineering/RE3/README.md

 End of assembler dump.
 ```

-At main+8 the value 0 is moved into rbp-4, but then the line below it checks to see if it's equal to 1.
+At main+8 the value 0 is moved into rbp-4, but then the line below (`cmp`) it checks to see if it's equal to 1.
 We can solve this challenge 2 different ways:

 1. Editing the value in memory with GDB